-The Scotian Shelf region exhibits considerable temperature variability on a number of temporal and spatial scales (Drinkwater et al., MS 1998).
-Drinkwater et al. (1994) indicated that temperatures in August 1991, for the Scotian Shelf, the Gulf of Maine, the Gulf Stream and the Sargasso Sea were within about 0.5°C of normal values.
-This is also indicated from the satellite sea-surface temperature map (Fig. 2, compare to Fig. 1).
+The Scotian Shelf region exhibits considerable temperature variability on a number of temporal and spatial scales (Drinkwater et al., 1998).
+Drinkwater et al. (1994) indicated that temperatures in August, 1991, for the Scotian Shelf, the Gulf of Maine, the Gulf Stream and the Sargasso Sea were within about 0.5°C of normal values.
+This is also indicated from the satellite sea surface temperature map (Fig. 2, compare to Fig. 1).
 However, the satellite map provides more spatial detail than the broad scale averages of Drinkwater et al. (1994).
 South of 40°N, areas of above normal temperature are present (Fig. 2); in addition, there is an indication of cooler temperatures in 1991 just seaward of the shelf break.
-Drinkwater et al. (1994) indicated that slope water temperatures were 0.4 to 0.7°C below normal in August 1991.
+Drinkwater et al. (1994) indicated that slope water temperatures were 0.4 to 0.7°C below normal in August, 1991.

-Sea-surface temperatures were clearly well above normal in August 1994 (Fig. 2) compared to the long-term climatology (Fig. 1).
-Seaward of the shelf break, temperature was 2-4°C above normal.
-Drinkwater et al. (1996) show July surface temperatures over the continental slope of 2-5°C above normal; moreover they conclude that the shelf/slope water front and the northern edge of the Gulf Stream
+Sea surface temperatures are clearly well above normal in August 1994 (Fig. 2) compared to the long-term climatology (Fig. 1).
+Seaward of the shelf break, temperature is 2-4°C above normal.
+Drinkwater et al. (1996) show